 Whenever a creature takes damage from a melee attack while occupying slippery terrain, it is pushed 1 square by the attacker.
-If this push causes the creature to enter a pit square, treat the original melee attack as the attack which caused the creature to enter the pit square for resolving the followup attack.
+If this push causes the creature to enter a pit square, treat the original attack as the attack which caused the creature to enter the pit square.
+To resolve the followup attack, see the explanation under Pit.